geekwho-eth/docker-bitcoin-core/README.md

 [More Details](25/README.md)

-## Ord Docker Image
+## Ordinals Ord Docker Image

-This Docker image is built to run Bitcoin Core and ord.
+This Docker image is built to run ordinals ord.

 Highlight:
 1. Build the image based on the alpine image.